monsterxx03/snet/README.md

 - ss: use ss as upstream server
 - http: use http proxy server as upstream server(should support `CONNECT` method, eg: squid)

-Since `snet` will modify iptables, root privilege is required.
+Since `snet` will modify iptables/pf, root privilege is required.

 `sudo ./snet -config config.json`